 The Board shall consider any recommendation from the Chancellor for expulsion.
 The Board shall consider an expulsion recommendation in closed session unless the student requests that the matter be considered in a public meeting.
 Final action by the Board on the expulsion shall be taken at a public meeting.

 The procedures shall be made widely available to students through the college catalog and other means.
-Students who violate any of the following standards for student conduct while on the college campus or at on or off-campus college-sponsored activities are subject to the procedures outlined in Administrative Procedures 5520: Student Discipline Procedures:
+Students who violate any of the following standards for student conduct while at the Districy, on the college campus or during off-campus college-sponsored activities are subject to the procedures outlined in Administrative Procedures 5520: Student Discipline Procedures: